The IRS makes no secret of the fact that it is scrutinizing executive compensation in tax-exempt organizations.

 Nonprofits found to be offering excessive compensation or benefits can lose their tax-exempt status.
 Plus, the executives, board members and insiders who receive – or approve – excess benefits can face substantial personal monetary penalties.

 But for executives who know the letter of the law, it’s not only possible to handle reporting and governance issues, but to defend compensation levels even if they’re higher than the position average.
 Here’s what you must know.

-Order the Issues in Executive Compensation: Setting and Defending Pay Rates Webinar In just 90 minutes, this ultra-efficient webinar maps out the key legal, tax, and media issues surrounding nonprofit salary and benefit packages.
+Register now for Issues in Executive Compensation: Setting and Defending Pay Rates Webinar In just 90 minutes, this ultra-efficient webinar maps out the key legal, tax, and media issues surrounding nonprofit salary and benefit packages.

 From governance, to trends in Congress and the states, you’ll learn what’s putting nonprofit executive compensation in the spotlight – plus how to reduce your risk of everything from personal monetary penalties, to state penalties or IRS revocation of your tax-exempt status.
 Plus, the Q&A session at the end gives you the chance to ask about executive compensation issues in your own specific organization.

-Learn to retain your leverage while “disaster proofing” your executive compensation, including how to:
+Reigster now to learn to retain your leverage while “disaster proofing” your executive compensation, including how to: